 Dolphins are incredible.
 They are socially skilled, intelligent, agile, joyful, and playful creatures that share many emotional similarities with humans.
-Here are some amazing facts about dolphins and the lives they live in rivers and oceans around the world.
 There is an impressive range of different species of dolphin and they all have their own unique identities and characteristics!

 How many species of dolphins are there?